 As insurance professionals, we're in the business to pay claims.
 After all, that is why individuals, families and business owners invest money each year - to manage the risks that face them.
 An insurance policy is called a "conditional contract".
 This means that if the insured does

 So when that time comes that you need to file a claim, what should you do?
 FIRST, make sure no one is injured and the correct authorities and/or emergency response crews are notified.
-Then, my opinion is to act as though you didn't have any insurance at all.
-This means trying to protect the property from further damage, contacting contractors for estimates, etc.

 Most insurance policies require that the Insured's Duties After Loss are: